-During this quarter, the Agency conducted three Technical and Operational Issues conference calls with health plans and health plan applicants.
-Two additional calls were held by the Agency to discuss encounter data requirements.
+During this quarter, the Agency conducted two Technical and Operational Issues conference calls with health plans and health plan applicants.

-Approximately 20 participants attended in person and the popularity of these calls continues to be shown by over 150 phone lines in active use on the calls.
+Approximately 20 participants attended in person and the popularity of these calls continues to be shown by over 160 phone lines in active use on the calls.
 The agenda items discussed on this quarter's calls were as follows:

-Direct secure messaging reminder and update;

-- General amendment, report guide, and 2012-15 contract updates; - Health plan rate development update regarding September 2012 rates; - Medicaid Fiscal Agent call center support for encounter data inquiries and pharmacy encounter claim submission; and - Enrollment file, assignment process and provider mass registration updates.
+- Florida Health Information Exchange and Direct secure messaging update; - General amendment, report guide, and 2012-15 contract updates; - Health plan capitation/benchmark rate and benefit amendment update; - Submission of pharmacy encounter data; and - Provider mass registration updates.